investingsnippets/investingsnippets.github.io/content/posts/pv-and-funding-ratio.md

     No inflation case: 10800.00

-## Balancing inflation through investing
+## Present Value - Balancing inflation through investing

 Inflation is eroding the value of money when they stand still!
 However, a balanced situation can be achieved if the money is invested to something that yields a return equal (or even better, more) than the inflation rate.
 There are several options to that, from 0 risk saving accounts that pay an interest, to a type of bond that increases the risk a bit and gives a better return (or even inflation-adjusted bonds), to more risky assets like equity funds that might yield an even better return.